Melissa Francis

-Melissa Ann Francis (born December 12, 1972) is an American television news personality who most recently appeared as an anchor and commentator for the Fox Business Network (FBN) and Fox News (FNC).
+Melissa Ann Francis (born December 12, 1972) is an American television news personality who last worked as an anchor and commentator for the Fox Business Network (FBN) and Fox News (FNC), departing in 2020.
 Previously, she worked as an actress.

 Prior to FBN, she worked at CNBC.
-She had been the co-host of After The Bell weekday afternoons with Connell MacShane.
-She also was most recently an anchor on FNC's Happening Now newscast.
-She most recently had been a regular panelist on FNC's afternoon talk show Outnumbered.
-However, in late October 2020, it was reported that she had been pushed out of Fox.
-Although there was not a formal announcement to that effect, all signs point to her having departed Fox, likely not on her terms.
+She had been the co-host of After The Bell weekday afternoons with Connell McShane.
+She also was an anchor on FNC's Happening Now newscast, and a regular panelist on FNC's afternoon talk show Outnumbered.
+In late October 2020, it was reported that she had been pushed out of Fox.
+In 2022, Fox paid her a $15 million settlement on a pay discrimination lawsuit.

+Melissa Francis is now with Newsmax.

 Education

 Born and raised in Los Angeles, Francis graduated from Harvard University in 1995 with a Bachelor of Arts degree in economics.

 Career

 Acting

 Francis started her acting career on television by appearing in a Johnson & Johnson shampoo commercial at 6 months old.
 She was known for her role as Cassandra Cooper Ingalls on Little House on the Prairie, for two seasons.
 Other television appearances include two series regular roles: Morningstar/Eveningstar and Joe’s World, and three films including Man, Woman and Child, where she played Paula Beckwith.
 She has also had appearances in the television series St. Elsewhere in 1986 and the 1988 film Bad Dreams, where she played young Cynthia.
 Melissa appeared in nearly 100 commercials during her acting career.
 She is reportedly the inspiration for the fictional character Avery Jessup (conceived of and played by Elizabeth Banks) in the show 30 Rock, although Banks herself has denied this.